Mobile Phone

 A closer look, however, revealed just as many unknowns as there were before the announcement came out.
-For the scientists who recommended the new classification, concern emerged from some evidence that heavy cell phone use might raise the risk of certain kinds of brain tumors, such as gliomas and acoustic neuromas.
+For the scientists who recommended the new classification, concern emerged from some evidence that heavy cell use might raise the risk of certain kinds of brain tumors, such as gliomas and acoustic neuromas.

 A WHO press release quoted working group chairman Jonathan Samet of the University of Southern California as saying simply: “There could be some risk, and therefore we need to keep a close watch for a link between cell phones and cancer risk.”